The AAO 2023 online abstract submitter will open March 9.

 - Is the Presenting Author industry employed?
 (YES/NO)

 - Is the research approved by an IRB or equivalent body?
-(YES/NO/NO, NOT REQUIRED)
+(YES, NO, NOT REQUIRED)

 - I verify that the abstract follows submission policy regarding copyright as described in the submission guidelines.
 (YES/NO)

 - I understand that submission of an abstract is an agreement to present as scheduled.
 If my abstract is accepted as a paper, I will prepare a condensed manuscript four weeks before the annual meeting for the panel and will travel to the meeting to present my paper.
 If my abstract is accepted as a poster, I will submit an electronic poster by the upload deadline.
-Additionally, I may be expected to travel to the meeting to participate in a live presentation of my electronic poster in the Poster Theater or meet virtually in advance of the meeting to record a Poster Discussion with a small group.
+Additionally, I may be expected to travel to the meeting to participate in a live presentation of my electronic poster in the Poster Theater or Poster Discussion.

 Copyright Policy